red/community/README.md

 (Until the date! datatype is available in Red, the date should be enclosed in "s.)

 ### Red header: Title
-A short string that descibes the script
+A short string that descibes the script.

 ### Red header: Purpose
 A string, possibly multi-line, that briefly describes the script.
 Purpose is optional, but highly recommended.